Estimates a target parameter of interest, such as an average treatment effect (ATE), using Debiased Machine #Learning (DML).

 dirty.tuning

 should the tuning of the machine learning method happen within each cross-fit fold ("clean"), or using all the data ("dirty")?
-Default is dirty tuning (dirty.tuning = T).
+Default is dirty tuning (dirty.tuning = TRUE).
 As long as the number of choices for the tuning parameters is not too big, dirty tuning is faster and should not affect the asymptotic guarantees of DML.

 save.models